Enrollment at the studio acknowledges your understanding and agreement of the following policy.

 them the other 23 hours and 6 days a week.
 It would be impossible to impart all the musicality your child can learn in one hour a week.
 Rather, we give each student and parent the tools and knowledge they need each week to thrive everywhere!
 Each child’s success in any given week is entirely dependent on how committed you as a parent at making music a natural part of their lives.
 Who will you be for your child during the week?

-To begin lessons, you must commit and pay for a minimum of three months of lessons.
+To begin lessons, you must commit and pay for the entire term.

 The first three month’s payment is due at the time of enrollment and is non-refundable.